 Muscles spanning multiple joints play important functional roles in a huge diversity of systems across tetrapod vertebrates, including human fingers, bird necks, and chameleon and primate tails.
 Despite the ubiquity and importance of multiarticular muscle systems, we still lack data on fundamental aspects of their function.
 Snakes can serve as excellent study organisms for advancing this topic.
 Their trunk muscles span from one or a few vertebrae to upwards of 30; moreover, muscle architecture varies among muscles and among species.
 Snakes rely on their axial musculoskeletal system for a huge range of activities, including striking, constriction, defensive displays, and locomotion.

 My postdoctoral work is currently concerned with understanding the function of multiarticular snake muscles, funded by PI Henry Astley’s NSF CAREER grant (award #2045581).
-As part of this grant, we are using diceCT scans to characterize muscle anatomy and then calculating the contributions of each muscle to bending in different planes.
-We are also beginning a project that will involve using fluoromicrometry to measure muscle length changes during locomotion in living snakes.
+Two projects from that work are published so far: one on sarcomere length ranges [Jurestovsky, Tingle, and Astley 2022], and another on mechanics, which involved using diceCT scans to characterize muscle anatomy and then mathematical modelling to determine the contributions of each muscle to bending in different planes [Tingle, Jurestovsky, and Astley 2023].
+We are now working on a project using fluoromicrometry to measure muscle length changes during locomotion in living snakes.
 Stay tuned!

 Biomechanics of locomotion